-Katy Rhoades, Vice Chair
+Katy Coonan Rhoades, Vice Chair

 Ms. Rhoades has devoted herself to improving the quality of life of people with disabilities.
 Her work on behalf of disabled people includes serving on the San Mateo County Commission on Disabilities, the Health Plan of San Mateo, the Meals on Wheels Coalition, New Beginning Coalition and the Second Harvest Food Bank.
 Katy has also worked with the California Children Services and the Far-West Wheelchair Sports Association.

-Justin Knowles, Secretary
+Justin Knowles, Director